EMMA STEVENS — Nova Scotia

 In celebration of the 100th anniversary of Commissionaires in 2025, the Royal Nova Scotia International Tattoo is honoured to partner with Commissionaires Canada to present a specially commissioned performance piece that addresses the national tragedy of Missing and Murdered Indigenous Women and Girls (MMIWG) and the broader crisis of human trafficking across Canada.
 At the heart of this scene will be a performance by Emma, whose advocacy through music has touched audiences across the globe.

-Photos by Stoo Metz, David Baillieul, Hamish Gordon & others.
+Photos by David Baillieul, Cpl Mitchell Paquette, Stoo Metz, Hamish Gordon & others.

 Become a Tattoo Insider